 ICT can offer a range of coffee roasting options by connecting you with our partners in the coffee industry.
 Whether you are a coffee enthusiast and want to roast at home or own a café looking to integrate coffee roasting onsite and design your own blends.

-You are one click away from finding out more to understand what will suit your roasting requirements.
+Contact us to understand what will suit your roasting requirements.

 Understanding cupping notes